unional/unional.github.io/blog/2021-03-21-what-is-functional-programming.md

 Any other characteristics of FP are just derivatives of these two requirements.
 Let list a few here:

-- immutable data: this is needed for the function to be pure
+- Immutable data: this is needed for the function to be pure
-- first-class function: this preferred (but not required) so that we can use *function* can be value,\
+- First-class function: this preferred (but not required) so that we can use *function* can be value,\
   i.e., we can use function as `a` (callback), or `b` (higher-order function).
-- closure: this is beneficial (but not required) as it allows functions to capture additional contexts
+- Closure: this is beneficial (but not required) as it allows functions to capture additional contexts
-- declarative programming: this is the result of no needed to mutate data.
+- Declarative programming: this is the result of no needed to mutate data.
-- recursion instead of looping: this is the result of not able to mutate data
+- Recursion instead of looping: this is the result of not able to mutate data

 Notice that I italicize *requirements* in "We can derive the two basic *requirements* of FP", and I also mentioned that first-class function is preferred but not required.